nasa/cumulus-orca/tasks/db_deploy/API.md

 Name: migrate_sql.py

-Description: All of the SQL used for creating and migrating the ORCA schema to version 5.
+Description: All the SQL used for creating and migrating the ORCA schema to version 5.

 <a name="migrations/migrate_versions_4_to_5/migrate_sql.schema_versions_data_sql"></a>
 #### schema\_versions\_data\_sql